cariochi/recordo/README.md

 </dependency>
 ```

-## Data preparation
+# Data preparation
-Load test input data from resources.
+Load objects from json files.

 Annotations: `@Given`.

-- If the file is absent, a new file with a randomly generated object will be created.
+- If the file is absent, a new random data file will be created.
 #### Usage

 ```
     @Test
     void should_create_book(